littlebrat/littlebrat/README.md

 [![Simple Robot](https://markdown-videos-api.jorgenkh.no/url?url=https%3A%2F%2Fyoutu.be%2FSjuJ2os2flo)](https://youtu.be/SjuJ2os2flo)

-Designed and built an autonomous robot that follows lines and avoids obstacles with
+Designed and built an autonomous robot that follows lines and avoids obstacles with custom made line and color sensors and ultrasound sensors.

 ### 🕵️ Heavy Machinery Part Browser
 Created an interactive web app for procuring heavy machinery parts, measurements and compatibility.